lucifeermorningstar/DevilScanner/README.md

 ## A Telethon Userbot to make handling spam easer

+Do note that this repository does not come with support and assist, if you choose to deploy this anywhere and face issues - DO NOT COME TO US, if you are not sure how to deploy bots such as these then do not deploy them at all.

 ## Config
 Here stuff you need to put in config.py or Environment variables:
 - ` API_ID_KEY` Get from [my.telegram.org/apps](https://my.telegram.org/apps)